grindarius/grindarius/README.md

-## 👋Hello, I'm Bhattarapong Somwong `AKA` Art `AKA` grindarius
+## 👋Hello, I'm Bhattarapong Somwong

+You can call me Art

-I am a senior student in Computer Science major in Naresuan University in Thailand.
+I am a BSc Computer Science undergrad working now.

 ## ⚡Technologies
 You can talk to me about
 - Mobile Development in **Flutter**.
-- Web Development in **Vue**, **TypeScript** (However, I'm not very proficient in CSS).
-- Line chatbot design and LIFF integration.
+- Web Development in almost any big framework you can think of.
+I tried everything.
+- Rust programming for backend development and CLI.

 ## 🚧Projects
 I am currently working on this, it's a website like ticketmelon.